Skip to content

 Maine

-Maine has had three mass shootings since 2020.
+Maine has had at least four mass shootings since 2020 and guns are the fourth leading cause of death of children.
 Lawmakers must do more to keep kids safe from gun violence.
 Learn more about what you can do to help in your state and community.

 Take Action Now

-Join us right now and urge your representatives to make Maine safer by passing Temporary Transfer Laws.
+Join us right now and urge your representatives to make Maine safer by passing Secure Storage Laws.

 Maine had the